 Students participating in the Graduate Nursing Loan Forgiveness Program may not participate in any other loan forgiveness programs, including federal, private or institutional.
 Once the program is completed, the loan(s) cannot be combined to existing federal student loans the applicant may have received for the purpose of repayment.

-Federal TEACH Grant: Students enrolled in an eligible program meeting the academic qualifications, who intend to teach in a high-need subject area at schools that serve students from low-income families and requires teaching obligation or grant converts to an unsubsidized loan, retroactive with interest.
-Earnings reach up to $4,000 per year for full-time enrollment, with prorated awards for less than full-time.
+Federal TEACH Grant: This is for students enrolled in an eligible program meeting the academic qualifications who intend to teach in a high-need subject area at schools that serve students from low-income families and requires teaching obligation.
+If the teaching obligation is not fulfilled, the grant converts to an unsubsidized loan, retroactive with interest.
+The TEACH Grant amount available to students is up to $4,000 per year for full-time enrollment, with prorated awards for less than full-time.
+The Grant amount will also be reduced by the amount of the origination fee.
+To be considered for Federal TEACH Grant eligibility, students must file the FAFSA and complete online TEACH Grant paperwork each year at https://studentaid.gov/.

 Private/Alternative Loans: Alternative loans are made through private lenders (e.g. banks) and are not part of the federal loan program.
 Carson-Newman encourages students to look into federal loan programs before applying for a private loan.
 If you are ineligible for federal loans or you have exhausted government sources, private loans can help offset the difference between your educational expenses and loans.
 There are many private loan options.
 It is to your benefit to research and find the loan that best meets your needs.
 The lender has final approval for alternative loans, rather than C-N. Private loan amounts vary and cannot exceed the cost of attendance for the program.
 Credit approval is required.
 Carson-Newman has a trusted lender list with which students are welcome to start their search here.